Manecharo/verzot/frontend/README.md

 ## Troubleshooting

-If you encounter deployment issues:
+If you encounter issues with authentication:

-1. Check the Vercel build logs
+1. Check the browser console for errors
-2. Ensure all environment variables are set correctly
+2. Verify that your Supabase environment variables are correctly set
-3. Verify your package.json scripts are configured properly
+3. Make sure you've entered the correct Supabase URL and anon key